Our research is editorially independent but we may earn a commission for purchases made through our links.

 Dubois used to be referred to as “Never Sweat” because of its often warm weather and dry winds.
 Today, this charming authentic cowboy town that sits alongside the Wind River near the Absaroka and Wind River Mountains, offers spectacular natural beauty along with nature trails and ranch activities to allow visitors to immerse themselves within it.
 History buffs will appreciate it too, with the chance to retrace the footsteps of Butch Cassidy down the streets, into the general store and the old red stone bank.
 Native Americans have left their mark with petroglyphs, teepee rings and more.
 Dubois is also unique in that it’s home to one of the country’s largest herds of wild Bighorn sheep, and elk, deer and antelope are commonly seen in the area too.

-Thermopolis is Wyoming’s hot spring town as the home of the largest mineral hot spring in the world.
+A popular weekend getaway in Wyoming, Thermopolis is the state’s hot spring town as the home of the largest mineral hot spring in the world.
 And, thanks to a treaty signed with Native American tribes, visitors have been able to enjoy the soothing springs in Hot Springs State Park where the water is a constant 104 degrees, for free.
 There are also fee-based adjacent water parks, Star Plunge and Hellie’s TePee Pools which offer indoor and outdoor pools with water slides, hot tubs, steam rooms and gift shops.
 Before or after a soak, you can enjoy a leisurely stroll on the park’s interpretive trail, where bison are occasionally spotted, and away from the springs, the town is neighbored by the Bighorn Canyon and Wind River Canyon which offer an array of outdoor adventures.

-The capital and largest city in Wyoming is located in the state’s southeast corner.
+Cheyenne is the capital and largest city in Wyoming, located in the state’s southeast corner.
 It hosts the Cheyenne Frontier Days Rodeo, which has been held annually for nearly a century, attracting thousands of visitors to the city.
-Known as the “Daddy of ’em All” for its size and quality, the rodeo held in late July each year takes place over 10 days and not only offers rodeo each day, but major concerts with big-name musicians, a carnival, parades, a Western Art Show, Indian Village and more.
+Known as the “Daddy of ’em All” for its size and quality, the rodeo held in late July each year takes place over 10 days and not only offers rodeo each day but major concerts with big-name musicians, a carnival, parades, a Western Art Show, Indian Village and more.
 If you arrive at another time of year, Cheyenne’s many historic buildings and museums are its main attractions.
 The Renaissance revival-style Capitol was built in 1887 and boasts a gold leaf dome that can be seen from almost anywhere in the city.
 Inside, it features a stained glass interior with a grand staircase and checkerboard marble floors.

 Fossil Lake National Monument is protected by the National Park Service and can be found in the southwest corner of the state.
 It contains over 8,000 acres that includes the largest deposit of freshwater fish fossils on Earth, as millions of years ago, there were three massive lakes that covered much of what is now high desert.
 The richest fossil deposits can be found in multiple limestone layers that lie roughly 100 feet below the top of the butte, which rises 1,000 feet above the ancient lake bed.
 There are several variety of perch, multiple freshwater species and herring that are similar to what is found in the world’s oceans today.
 The visitor center displays over 300 fossils that have been found in the region, and in the summer, visitors can join paleontologists to dig for prehistoric remains.